Accessing The Dropbox

 Navigating the Evaluate Submission Interface

 The Evaluate Submission interface is broken into two frames.
-The frame on the left displays the student's submission information.
+The frame on the left displays the student's submission.
 The frame on the right contains the Evaluation section, which allows for an instructor to use a grading rubric, enter a student's score, provide feedback, and attach feedback files.

-Clicking on a student file's filename will automatically display the file within the Evaluate Submission Interface.
-Clicking on a student's report link will display information about the student's file, but not the actual file itself.
+Clicking on a student file will automatically display the file within the Evaluate Submission Interface.
+Clicking on a student's name will display information about the student's file, but not the actual file itself.

-The File Panel is located on the right-side of the Evaluate Submission Interface and has two different viewing options:
+The Submission Panel is located on the left-side of the Evaluate Submission Interface and has two different viewing options:

-- The File Panel can display an image of the student's file.
+The Submission Panel can display an image of the student's file when you click on the file name.

-- The File Panel can display information regarding a student's file.
+The Submission Panel can also display information regarding a student's file when you click on the student's name.

 - Clicking the filename will display an image of the student's file.